HrishikeshP-01/AzureDataFactory/README.md

 - It is a **100% reliable & accurate** in how it manages time limits
 - It can **automatically retry** time windows in case of failure.
 - They are ideal for pipelines that are very time-sensitive & need reliability in runs.

+## Storage Event Triggers
+- Monitors a storage account container & the idea is that pipeline runs are triggered based on changes in the container.
+- It can fire whenever a blob is created/destroyed.
+- It **can filter by blob path**.
+So instead of monitoring all blobs in a container, it can monitor only a subset (i.e., given path) if needed.
+- It’s ideal in a situation where data that comes into the system is stored in BLOB storage.
+You don’t want to pull for changes in the BLOB storage.
+Instead, the trigger is fired automatically when BLOB is created or removed.